 Frequently Asked Questions

-Storing: Leftover teriyaki chicken burgers (without buns) can be stored in airtight containers in the fridge for up to 4 days.
+- Store: Keep cooked burgers (without buns) in an airtight container in the fridge for up to 4 days.

-Freezing: To freeze, wrap each burger in plastic wrap and store it in a freezer-safe bag for up to 3 months.
+- Freeze: Let the burgers cool, then wrap individually and store in a freezer-safe bag for up to 3 months.

-Reheating: Reheat in the microwave for 45-90 seconds or in the air fryer at 350°F for 4-6 minutes until warm.
-Add buns and toppings as desired.
+- Reheat: Warm in the microwave for 45-90 seconds or in the air fryer at 350°F for 4-6 minutes until heated through.

 Did you make this recipe?